House = Koti<Koto(na) = Kotiki/Kotoko/Tekoto = Κατοικία, Ko-to-na (Myc.), Te-ko-to-na-pe-a

 -taaksei combines Finnish taakse (behind) with Greek εντάξει, which historically described the ordering of soldiers in a military.
 I conject that the Finnish taakse originates from this context.

 -kato comes from Greek κάτω and Finnish katto, which is discussed further in Lesson 21; and in a symbolic sense, refers to being “under a roof”.
+There is also another word used this way:

 -lihe(na) is a kitbash of Finnish lähellä and Greek παραλίγο να.
 There may be a connection to the Uralic terms through Greek πλησίε/πλατίε, with typical intial p- drop, α/η variance, and s>h.